-Interstate 90 (I-90) passes through the region east to west passing through Becket, Otis, Lee, Stockbridge.
-Stockbridge, and West I-90 interchanges are located in Lee and West Stockbridge.
-The interchanges are located approximately 20 minutes from Pittsfield and nearly 60 minutes from North Adams.
+Interstate 90 (I-90) passes through the region east to west through Becket, Otis, Lee, Stockbridge, and West Stockbridge.
+I-90 interchanges are in Lee and Stockbridge.
+The interchanges West approximately 20 minutes from Pittsfield and nearly 60 minutes from North Adams.
 The lack of access to I-90 from the region's most populous areas is problematic.
 U. S. Routes 7 and 8 pass through the region from north to south and U.S. Route 20 and State Route 2 run east to west.
-A number of other state numbered highways crisscross the region.
-Except in a few instances the state numbered highways are two lane roads, most of the state numbered highways are maintained by MassDOT and the local roads are maintained by the communities.
+Several other state numbered highways crisscross the region.
+Except in a few instances, the state numbered highways are two lane roads.
+Most of the state numbered highways are maintained by MassDOT while local roads are maintained by communities.
 Many of the region's local roads and bridges are in moderate to poor condition and need significant investment that municipalities have difficulty funding.

-A 2021 report by the Massachusetts State Auditor's Office, Public Infrastructure in Western Massachusetts: A Critical Need for Regional Investment and Revitalization. notes that "Western Massachusetts has long been left without the tools necessary to maintain or develop public infrastructure for roadways, buildings and broadband as a result of a declining population, geographic challenges, and a lack of overall resources."
-The report calls for a Rural Rescue Plan to increase to \$300M funding for the Chapter 90 program, which provides state funding for roadways, bridges, bikeways, sidewalks, and transportation improvement projects, and create a public infrastructure agency; as well as continue investment in expanding access to broadband.
+A 2021 report by the Massachusetts State Auditor's Public Infrastructure in Western Office, Massachusetts: A Critical Need for Regional Investment and Revitalization, notes that "Western Massachusetts has long been left without the tools to maintain or develop public necessary infrastructure for roadways, buildings broadband as a result of a declining population, geographic challenges, and a lack of overall resources."
+The report calls for a Rural Rescue Plan to increase to \$300M the Commonwealth's Chapter 90 program funding, which supports roadway, bridge, bikeway, sidewalk, and transportation improvement projects, and creates a public infrastructure agency; that would similarly improve investment in expanding access to broadband.